-Compare costs.

-Ask how much the service will cost.

-You have the right to ask about healthcare charges before you visit a doctor.
-This is particularly important if you don't have insurance.

-If the service will involve outside labs or doctors, be sure to find out whether those providers are in-network with your insurance plan.
-Use trustworthy websites like HealthcareBluebook.com & FairHealthConsumer.org to compare costs.

-Ask about the rate for insured patients.

-Patients with insurance are charged less because their insurance companies negotiate discounts on healthcare rates.

-If you are uninsured, ask for the rate that insured in-network patients pay for the same care, and ask to have your rate lowered.
+You have the right to ask about healthcare charges Ask how Use trustworthy websites before you visit a doctor.
+This is particularly important if much the like you don't have insurance. service HealthcareBluebook.com & If the service will involve outside labs or doctors, be will cost.
+FairHealthConsumer.org sure to find out whether those providers are in-network to compare costs. with your insurance plan.
+Ask about Patients with insurance are charged less because their insurance companies negotiate the rate for discounts on healthcare rates. insured insured If you are uninsured, ask for the rate that insured in-network patients pay for the same care, and ask to have your rate lowered.